tarun-verma/purgify/README.md

 **NOTE:** While I have written this script myself, I did ask Gemini to generate this README.

 This script removes all saved albums from your Spotify library.
+I wrote this because I wanted to give my Spotify library a fresh start.
+Note that it will NOT affect your playlists.

 ## Prerequisites